Pearl Millet Seeds - (Pennisetum glaucum)

-Pearl millet has the largest seed heads and is the most widely grown type of millet for human food, having been grown in Africa and India since prehistoric times.
+Pearl Millet has the largest seed heads and is the most widely grown type of millet for eating, having been grown in Africa and India since prehistoric times.
 Its deep root system makes it well adapted to drought conditions with low soil fertility and high temperatures.
 It also grows well in soils with high salinity or low pH.

 It tolerates difficult growing conditions, allowing it to be grown where other common food crops such as corn or wheat would not survive.
 Pearl millet is the most drought resistant food grain available.
 Harvesting of seed heads can start as little as 40 days after flowering.

 Millet has a nutty flavor and is used as a cereal.
 Millet must be hulled before it can be eaten.
 Fortunately, the hulls are easily removed by rubbing the grains between your hands.
 The absence of gluten and its high levels of magnesium, iron and vitamins A and B make it a very healthy food.